NatasaMiric/feedme/README.md

 ### Design
 #### Color scheme

-The website color scheme is vibrant to achieve soothing appearance and make it fun.
+Vibrant navbar color (#E66E6C) and light background color (#F6EFE5) to achieve soothing appearance and make it fun.
 The goal is to boost in visitors positive and fun emotions.

 ![](docs/images/colorscheme.png)